-If you’re a woman with an excess of DHT, you will experience things like increased growth of facial hair, increased growth of pubic hair, a cessation of menstrual periods, increased acne, and more.
+If you’re a woman with an excess of DHT, high DHT symptoms include increased growth of facial hair, increased growth of pubic hair, a cessation of menstrual periods, and/or increased acne.

 Here are a few other things that can happen when there is an excess of DHT in your body -- and why you may want to consider taking a DHT blocker.

 Increased Levels of Testosterone is Correlated with Prostate Cancer in Men